dEajL3kA/dependencies.py/README.md

 This script is used as follows:

 ```
-dependencies.py [-h] --input INPUT [INPUT ...] [--json-format] [--no-indent] [--keep-going]
+python3 dependencies.py [OPTIONS] input [input ...]

+positional arguments:
+  input          The input file(s) to be processed

 options:
   -h, --help     show this help message and exit
-  --input INPUT [INPUT ...]
-                        The executable file(s) to be processed
+  --recursive    Recursively analyze shared library dependencies
   --json-format  Generate JSON compatible output
   --no-indent    Do not indent the generated JSON (requires --json-format)
+  --no-filter    Do not ignore certain unresolved symbols
   --keep-going   Keep going, even when an error is encountered
 ```

 ## Example

-In this example, the dependencies of the `/usr/bin/cp` program are dumped:
+In this example, the dependencies of the `/usr/bin/cp` program are dumped (output was shortened):

 ```
-$ ./dependencies.py --input /usr/bin/cp
+$ ./dependencies.py --recursive /usr/bin/cp
 /usr/bin/cp
 	libselinux.so.1 => /lib/x86_64-linux-gnu/libselinux.so.1
 		context_free@LIBSELINUX_1.0